o2cr/flask-test/README.md

 ```bash
 export FLASK_APP=flask_test
 ```
-4. Run.
+4. Run while in your home folder.
 If all goes well it should run at `http://localhost:3000`.
 Use a reverse proxy if you want to use Nginx or something.
 ```bash
 flask run
 ```